libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 ## Legacy WebRTC implementations in libp2p

-The new WebRTC transport was built on the shoulder of giants.
+The new WebRTC transport was the first of its kind.
 These legacy transports proved that WebRTC was a viable solution for libp2p.

 ### libp2p-webrtc-star

-libp2p-webrtc-star was released earlier this year.
+libp2p-webrtc-star was [released]( https://github.com/libp2p/js-libp2p-webrtc-star/releases/tag/v0.5.0) in 2016.
 This transport utilizes centralized STUN and TURN servers to handle signaling and was [never intended](https://github.com/libp2p/js-libp2p/issues/385) to be a long-term solution.
 The repository was archived in November in favor of the new js-libp2p-webrtc transport due to the dependence on centralized servers.

 ### libp2p-webrtc-direct